greaseball735/Redis-Clone-CPP/README.md

 - No use of STL containers like map, unordered_map, set.(vectors are used since I tried using a ring buffer but that made it worse)
 - Increased Throughput using pipelining and non-blocking I/O.
-- Supports upto 30k concurrent connections using poll() based syscall event with consistent latency.
+- Uses a basic event loop to support concurrency.
+Supports upto 30k concurrent connections using poll() based event loop with consistent latency.
-- Custom hashtable implementation for better latency and performance(30-60% performance increase)
+- Custom hashtable implementation for better latency and performance(30-60% performance increase).
 - Use of Intrusive data structures for efficient memory usage, high cache performance and fast pointer-based lookup
 - Supports both simple string keys using HashMap and advanced sorted sets using AVL trees data structure.
 - Clean command interface for interacting via CLI.